Home U.S. Labor Laws for Employers: State and Federal Rules Maine Labor Laws

 2x MonthlyPay Frequency

-Employees must be paid at least once every 16 days.
-Employers are required to establish a regular payday and cannot change the pay schedule without prior notice to employees
+Employees must be paid at least once every 16 days under 26 M.R.S. § 621.
+Employers must establish a regular payday and cannot change the schedule without prior notice.

-- Seasonal Employees or those working for seasonal employers for less than 60 days per year are exempt from minimum wage requirements.
+Seasonal employees: Workers at seasonal employers for fewer than 60 days per year are exempt from minimum wage requirements.

 Employees exempt from Maine’s minimum wage law include executive, administrative, or professional employees who are paid on a salary basis.
 As of January 1, 2025, the minimum salary for exempt employees must be at least $1,128 per week.